 No. However, the certificate must contain all of the information required by Section 6.3 of the TDG Regulations.
-Even though there is no standard format, we have a sample in our TDG Bulletin titled: “TDG Bulletin - TDG Training”.
+Even though there is no standard format, the TDG Directorate has a sample in the TDG Bulletin titled: "TDG Bulletin - TDG Training".

 How do I classify an infectious substance?

-Infectious substances are classified as Class 6.2 (Infections Substances) dangerous goods.
-Class 6.2 has two categories: A or B. Category A is the most dangerous.
-You can only use four UN numbers for infectious substances.
+Infectious substances are classified as Class 6.2, Infectious Substances dangerous goods.
+Class 6.2 has two categories: A or B.

 - UN2814 – INFECTIOUS SUBSTANCE, AFFECTING HUMANS